raahulahlawat/Docker/Docker_Document.md

 * This command creates and starts a detached container from the specified image and runs the sleep command for a certain duration in the background.
 It's important to replace (image_name) and (seconds) with the actual values you want to use.

-## To know the exist running containers
+## To know the existing running containers

 ```
 sudo docker container ls